kubesphere/website/content/en/docs/pluggable-components/auditing-logs.md

 {{< tab "Verify the Component in Dashboard" >}}

-Go to **Components** and check the status of Logging.
+If you enable both Logging and Auditing, you can check the status of Auditing in **Logging** in **Components**.
 You may see an image as follows:

 ![auditing](https://ap3.qingstor.com/kubesphere-website/docs/20200829121140.png)

+If you only enable Auditing without Logging installed, you cannot see the image above as the button **Logging** will not display.

 {{</ tab >}}